Ice hockey at the Olympic Games

 The games of the tournament follow the rules of the International Ice Hockey Federation (IIHF), which differ slightly from the rules used in the NHL.
 In the men's tournament, Canada was the most successful team of the first three decades, winning six of seven gold medals from 1920 to 1952.
 Czechoslovakia, Sweden and the United States were also competitive during this period and won multiple medals.
 Between 1920 and 1968, the Olympic hockey tournament was also counted as the Ice Hockey World Championship for that year.
 The Soviet Union first participated in 1956 and overtook Canada as the dominant international team, winning seven of the nine tournaments in which they participated.
-The United States won gold medals in 1960 and in 1980, which included their "Miracle on Ice" upset of the Soviet Union.
+The United States won gold medals in 1960 and 1980, which included the "Miracle on Ice" upset of the Soviet Union.
 Canada went 50 years without a gold medal, before winning one in 2002, and following it with back-to-back wins in 2010 and 2014.
-Other nations to win gold include Great Britain in 1936, the Unified Team in 1992, Sweden in 1994 and 2006, the Czech Republic in 1998, Russia (as OAR) in 2018 and Finland in 2022.
+Other nations to win gold include Great Britain in 1936, the Unified Team in 1992, Sweden in 1994 and 2006, the Czech Republic in 1998, Russia (as OAR) in 2018, Finland in 2022 and the United States in 2026.
 Other medal-winning nations include Switzerland, Germany and Slovakia.

-In July 1992, the IOC voted to approve women's hockey as an Olympic event; it was first held at the 1998 Winter Olympics in Nagano.
+In July 1992, the IOC voted to approve women's hockey as an Olympic event and was first held at the 1998 Winter Olympics in Nagano.
 The Nagano Organizing Committee was hesitant to include the event because of the additional costs of staging the tournament, but an agreement was reached that limited the field to six teams, and ensured that no additional facilities would be built.
 The Canadian teams have dominated the event.
-The United States won the first tournament in 1998 and in 2018.
+The United States won the first tournament in 1998 and others in 2018 and 2026.
 Canada has won all of the other tournaments (2002–2014, 2022).